un-ts/changesets-gitlab/README.md

 GITLAB_CI_USER_EMAIL                   # optional, default `gitlab[bot]@users.noreply.gitlab.com`
 GITLAB_COMMENT_TYPE                    # optional, type of the comment. defaults to `discussion`. can be set to `note` to not create a discussion instead of a thread
 GITLAB_COMMENT_DISCUSSION_AUTO_RESOLVE # optional, automatically resolve added discussion when changeset is present, if you want to always resolve the discussion, you should actually use `GITLAB_COMMENT_TYPE=note` instead, default `true`
-GITLAB_COMMENT_CUSTOM_LINKS            # optional, override the links content referenced in the cli bot comment GITLAB_ADD_CHANGESET_MESSAGE           # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL                # optional, whether to log when setting remote url with sensitive `token` displayed
+GITLAB_COMMENT_CUSTOM_LINKS            # optional, override the links content referenced in the cli bot comment, use {{ addChangesetUrl }} placeholder for the dynamic URL to add a changeset
+GITLAB_ADD_CHANGESET_MESSAGE           # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL                # optional, whether to log when setting remote url with sensitive `token` displayed
 ```